Vaxter/Homebridge-Aqara-IR-Controller/README.md

 Doesn't have an option to set up cooling/heating range, it's fixed  to 10 - 30

 ## Future plans
-To implement this listener at one point.
+To implement this listener at one point and perhaps the rest of the listed limitations.

 It would be cool to make a better interface with better UX.
 Homebridge has a terrible way to build interface, especially custom interface, and my plan was to hack this in a couple of hours, so I can't really investigate a way to improve this...
+If some one can, please make a pull request. :)